NVIDIA/TensorRT/tools/onnx-graphsurgeon/CONTRIBUTING.md

     The structure of the `tests` directory closely mirrors that of the main source directory (`onnx_graphsurgeon`), so in general, for every source file you change, you'll need to modify the corresponding test file.

-    When addiing new examples, be sure to add an entry in `test_examples.py`.
+    When adding new examples, be sure to add an entry in `test_examples.py`.
 The test will parse the README to execute any commands specified.
 If your example creates any additional files, specify each of them in the test case as an `Artifact`.